Banana Protein Oatmeal

 To make this healthy breakfast recipe, you will need the following key ingredients:

 • Rolled oats: Naturally gluten-free and packed with fiber, oats are one of the healthiest grains in the world.
-The ultimate breakfast staple!
+They are the ultimate breakfast staple!
+Quick-cooking rolled oats or quick-cooking steel-cut oats also work.

-• Chia seeds: Not only are chia seeds loaded with fiber and beneficial nutrients, but they help to absorb the liquid in the oatmeal so it gets nice and thick.
+• Chia seeds: Chia seeds are loaded with fiber and beneficial nutrients, and they help absorb the liquid in the oatmeal, making it nice and thick.

 Protein oatmeal with rolled oats, bananas, egg, chia seeds, and almond milk in a bowl with a spoon.